HC-SR04 Ultrasonic Sensor Pinout, Working & Arduino Projects

 Now let’s see how the HC-SR04 distance Sensor works and measures the distance of an object.

-How does HC-SR04 works?
+How does HC-SR04 work?

-Step 1: As soon as the Trigger pin is set High(programmed), sound waves are transmitted from the transmitter.
+Step 1: As soon as the Trigger pin is set to High(programmed), sound waves are transmitted from the transmitter.

 Note A: At the same time, the Echo pin automatically becomes high(gives 5 V as output).
 Let’s say the time at this instance is t1.